-Students unable to meet the standards shown above are suspended from USCB for one fall or spring semester and the contiguous summer (approximately eight months).
-Students have the right to appeal their suspension to the USCB Academic Appeals Committee.
+Students unable to meet the standards shown above are suspended from USCB for two consecutive semesters (approximately nine months).
+Students have the right to appeal their suspension to the USCB Academic Appeals Committee no later than 14 days from the date on the suspension notification letter.